glasnt/talks/2017_05_OSCON/slides.md

 Note: This is aussie traffic lights
 ---
  <img src="pictures/pcau_1.jpg" />
-Note: for example.
-The emoji in my talk.
+Note: This is the full title of my talk

 They appear on digitial displays on occassion

 This one is running Windows 8